harshanajayarathna/fergus/README.md

 # create a database in mysql

-# change .env file database credentials
+# rename .env.example file to .env file and change the database credentials

 # start Laravel's local development server
 $ php artisan serve